Contents

 - 2% on profits over £50,270

-If your profits fall below £6,725 annually, no contributions are necessary.
-Nevertheless, you have the option to make voluntary Class 2 contributions if desired.
-For the tax year 2024-2025, the weekly rate for Class 2 contributions stands at £3.45.
+If your profits fall below £6,845 annually, no contributions are necessary.
+Nevertheless, you can make voluntary Class 2 contributions if desired.
+For the tax year 2025-2026, the weekly rate for Class 2 contributions stands at £3.50.

-Small businesses having employees and operating PAYE as a part of Payroll require to deduct national insurance contributions from employee wages.
+Small businesses with employees and operating PAYE as part of Payroll are required to deduct national insurance contributions from employee wages.

 Class 1 National Insurance Thresholds